clamalo/gefs-eps/README.md

 1.) **Python**

 See the [Python website](https://www.python.org/downloads/) for Python installation help.
+Downloading the most recent version of Python for your specific operating system is best.

 2. **Open the terminal application on your computer**